drd/tronify/README.md

 DONE
 ----
-√ make non-compiled bots work
++ make non-compiled bots work
-√ don't load non-existent map if the user hits cancel √ add live window resizing of the maps
++ don't load non-existent map if the user hits cancel
++ add live window resizing of the maps
++ fix the way the players array is stupid: argh, NSArray.
+	+ create SNNullTronBot subclass to pre-populate players array

 eric AT roundpegdesigns DOT com